rprospero/InstrumentScripts/doc/source/scans/tutorial.rst

   :__iter__: Return an iterator that steps through the scan one position at
 	    a time, yielding the current position at each point.

-  There are four default subclasses of Scan that should handle most of the requirements
+  There are four default sub-classes of Scan that should handle most of the requirements

   SimpleScan